curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 The *"information sharing is increasing and it benefits humanity"* phenomenon is happening and it will inevitably trudge on.

 Still, we must take care that the amount of information each individual and organization shares is balanced, so that everyone minimizes the costly risk that others will use shared information to the sharer's detriment.
 In particular, organizations are hoarding large amounts of *[other information](#we-share-different-kinds-of-information)*, and some of it is personal information [citation needed].
-They aren't sharing information to counteract the power they are gaining over others [citation needed].
+Those organizations aren't sharing information to counteract the power they are gaining over others [citation needed].
 That means the individual and organizations making the world a better place by sharing personal information are suffering the costly risk that the hoarding organizations will use that personal information to the sharers' detriment.

 We must also design systems and societies to encourage sharing information while keeping a balance of yielding power to others.
 Freely shared information benefits everyone more than information shared by law, which benefits everyone more than information shared by contract, which benefits everyone more than not sharing information.